RalucaSalajan/SQL-XAMPP/CREATE_DATABASES.md

 DELETE FROM address WHERE AddressID = 3

--- use JOIN tabel customers name,surname with tabel addreess and city
+-- use JOIN: tabel customers name,surname with tabel addreess and city

 SELECT customers.CustomerName, customers.CustomerSurname, addreess.AddressDetails, addreess.AddressCity